industrial-data-space/trusted-connector-documentation/docs/_docs/dev_faq.md

 ## I found a bug

-OK, if you are sure that you found an actual bug, and the issue is not caused by some corporate network structures or similar, then please file an issue on GitHub.
-We will check the issue and reply you ASAP.
-An answer can sometimes take a few days or weeks, since we work on various projects and have to schedule our capacities accordingly.
+If you run into any bugs, please [file a bug report on GitHub](https://github.com/industrial-data-space/trusted-connector/issues).
+We will check the issue and reply as soon as possible.

 ## Do I have to build the Trusted Connector to try out the examples?

-No, you don't need to.
-If you don't want to modify the source code of the connector or modules before runtime, you can always use our images from DockerHub.
-Images are provided for the platforms `linux/amd64`, `linux/arm/v7` and `linux/arm64/v8`.
+We provide the Core Platform of the Trusted Connector as ready-to-run docker images for `linux/amd64`, `linux/arm/v7` and `linux/arm64/v8`.
+[Just head over to DockerHub to get started](https://hub.docker.com/r/fraunhoferaisec/trusted-connector-core).

 The `develop` tags are our bleeding edge builds that run whenever we push to the respective git branch.
 You may encounter errors with this version.
 If you need a stable environment, please use the `latest` image which reflects the most recent stable release version.

+If you want to run the Core Platform on the underlying trustme OS, you will need to build a bootable trustme image [as explained here](https://industrial-data-space.github.io/trusted-connector-documentation/docs/dev_trustme/).

 ## I have connectivity issues

-When experiencing connectivity issues during docker build, gradle build, or even at runtime, 95% of the time there is some proxy or DNS filter installed in your corporation that blocks direct HTTP(S) or DNS.
+When experiencing connectivity issues during docker build, gradle build, or even at runtime, 95% of the time there is some proxy or DNS filter installed in your corporation.
 Fixing that is possible, but tricky.
-Please look around on StackOverflow and similar sources for directions, or ask your IT to provide your testing system direct access to the web.
-As the precise reasons are manyfold, **we cannot provide support for those issues!** Docker container, for instance, will always try to resolve using Google DNS (8.8.8.8 and 8.8.4.4) by default.
+Please look around on StackOverflow and similar sources for directions, or ask your IT department to provide your testing system direct access to the web.
+Docker container, for instance, will always try to resolve using Google DNS (8.8.8.8 and 8.8.4.4) by default, so make sure this DNS is reachable from your network.

 ## When switching my system java version, gradlew still uses another Java version